 - Thaw: Defrost the shrimp in the refrigerator overnight.

-- Repurpose: Use the leftover shrimp to fill lettuce wraps the same way we make our beef lettuce wraps.
-Or you can use them to make jerk shrimp pasta or jerk shrimp scampi.
+- Repurpose: Use the leftover shrimp to fill lettuce wraps the same way we make our beef lettuce wraps, or use them to make jerk shrimp pasta or jerk shrimp scampi.

 Frequently Asked Questions